aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-convex-hull/_index.md

 **Q: Where can I seek assistance or participate in discussions related to Aspose.GIS?**
 A: For support, guidance, and community interaction, visit the Aspose.GIS forum [here](https://forum.aspose.com/c/gis/33), where you can engage with fellow developers, ask questions, and share insights.

+**Q: What is the performance impact when calculating convex hull on large datasets?**
+A: Aspose.GIS uses optimized native algorithms; even with tens of thousands of points, the calculation typically completes within milliseconds on modern hardware.

+**Q: Can I export the calculated convex hull to a file format such as GeoJSON?**
+A: Yes, you can write the `convexHull` geometry to any supported format using the `Save` method, e.g., `convexHull.Save("hull.geojson", ExportFormat.GeoJson);`.

 ## Conclusion
-In this tutorial, we've explored **how to use Aspose** to obtain the convex hull of a geometry and how to **extract convex hull points** for further analysis.
+In this tutorial, we've explored **how to calculate convex hull** of a geometry and how to **extract convex hull points** for further analysis.
 By following the step‑by‑step guide, you can seamlessly integrate powerful geospatial capabilities into your .NET applications, enabling efficient manipulation and analysis of geographic data.

 ---

-**Last Updated:** 2025-12-09
+**Last Updated:** 2026-02-10
 **Tested With:** Aspose.GIS 24.11 for .NET (latest at time of writing)
 **Author:** Aspose